Ice-T: Television and film

 A 2016 advertisement for GEICO features Ice-T behind a lemonade stand run by children.
 When people ask if it is Ice-T, the actor yells back, "No, it's lemonade!"

 In 2020, Ice-T competed on The Masked Singer spin-off The Masked Dancer where he portrayed "Disco Ball" and was the first to be eliminated.

 Voice acting

 Ice-T's voice acting roles include Madd Dogg in the video game Grand Theft Auto: San Andreas, as well as Agent Cain in Sanity: Aiken's Artifact.
 He also appears as himself in Def Jam: Fight for NY and UFC: Tapout fighting video games.
 He also voiced the character Aaron Griffin in the video game Gears of War 3.
 Marrow also made an appearance in the 2019 video game Borderlands 3, in which he voices the character of BALEX.
+On August 22, 2023, it was revealed at Gamescom 2023 that he would be voicing the contractor, Mac in Payday 3.

 Other ventures

 Podcasting

 On December 27, 2013, Ice-T announced that he was entering podcasting in a deal with the Paragon Collective.
 Ice-T co-hosts the Ice-T: Final Level podcast with his longtime friend, Mick Benzo (known as Zulu Beatz on Sirius XM).
 They discuss relevant issues, films, video games, and do a behind the scenes of Law & Order: SVU segment with featured guests from the entertainment world.
 The show will release new episodes bi-weekly.
 Guests have included Jim Norton.
 Ice-T released his first episode on January 7 to many accolades.